-The global settings are dependent on the Availability setting Auto AP Balancing.
-(See Administration > System > Availability.)
-If Auto AP Balancing is Active - Active, which spreads the load across the availability pair, Use Global Settings displays Load Balance.
-If the Auto AP Balancing is Active - Passive, which uses the secondary appliance for failover only, Use Global Settings displays Primary Appliance.
+The global settings are dependent on the Availability setting Auto AP Balancing (which is located under Administration > System > Availability).

+- When Auto AP Balancing is Active Active, which spreads the load across the availability pair, the Use Global Settings field displays Load Balance. - When the Auto AP Balancing is Active Passive, which uses the secondary appliance for failover only, the Use Global Settings field displays Primary Appliance.

-For more information about the load balancing configuration for an availability pair, see Availability Pair Settings on page 339.
+For more information about the load balancing configuration for an availability pair, see Availability Pair Settings on page 345.